IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 ## Step 2: Build and save the container image in the Open Shift Container Registry

-Now we want to build and save a container image in the OpenShift Container Registry*.
+Now we want to build and save a container image in the OpenShift Container Registry.
 We use these commands to do that:

 1. Defining a new build using binary build and the Docker strategy ([more details](https://docs.openshift.com/container-platform/3.5/dev_guide/builds/build_inputs.html#binary-source) and [oc new-build documentation](https://docs.openshift.com/container-platform/3.9/cli_reference/basic_cli_operations.html#new-build))